5 Automatic image and video Analysis

 # A tibble: 5 × 6

-image description women men group id
+description women men group image id

-<chr> <chr> <lgl> <lgl> <lgl> <chr>
+<chr> <lgl> <lgl> <lgl> <chr> <chr>

-1 jgu_tt/7503919144190987542.mp4.jpg A group of young p… TRUE TRUE TRUE 7503…
+1 A group of four young adults, two men and two w… TRUE TRUE TRUE jgu_… 7503…

-2 jgu_tt/7506143509150289174.mp4.jpg The video shows a … TRUE TRUE TRUE 7506…
+2 The video is a split-screen compilation featuri… TRUE TRUE TRUE jgu_… 7506…

-3 jgu_tt/7507622594405829910.mp4.jpg The video shows a … FALSE TRUE TRUE 7507…
+3 The video shows a series of outdoor scenes cent… TRUE TRUE TRUE jgu_… 7507…

 Finally, we combine all our data by using left_join() to merge the d_meta data frame (containing video metadata and transcripts) with the d_coded_vids data frame (containing the LMM’s visual analysis) based on their common id column.